nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example.md

 ## A Quick Note About The Sub-workflow Concept

 {{! excerpt}}
-The sub-workflow functionality is the ability to call a workflow from another workflow (creating inception-like workflows), and to pass it variables along the way.
+The sub-workflow functionality is the ability to call a workflow from another workflow (creating inception-like workflows), and to pass its variables along the way.
 The main workflow is suspended while the sub-workflow runs, and resumes when the sub-workflow ends.
 {{! /excerpt}}

 This functionality is a great asset as it allows you to reuse your workflows and imagine powerful combinations.
 The best point is that you can dynamically choose the sub-workflow that should be called using an [MVEL expression]({{page page='use-of-mvel-in-automation-chains'}}).